50 Most Popular Indian Desserts to Add a Twist to Your Same Old Meal

 Have you ever tried cottage cheese with clotted cream?
 Well, ras malai is milky soft, sweet Indian cottage cheese balls dunked in clotted cream.
 India and Bangladesh claim to be the origins of this cold dessert.
 In Hindi, ras means juice and malai means clotted cream.

 Note: Ras malai is known as roshomalai in Bengal.
-Check out our coconut rasmalai recipe and our rasmalai tres leches cake recipe.
+Check out our coconut rasmalai recipe.

 14. Malpua (Indian Pancake)